 Jaw muscles (bruxism)

-In cases of volume loss or static wrinkles, Botox is sometimes combined with fillers or skin-improving treatments such as skinboosters.
+In cases of volume loss or static lines, botulinum toxin may sometimes be combined with dermal fillers or skin treatments such as skin boosters.

 What results can you expect from Botox?